umkoin/umkoin/contrib/verify-binaries/README.md

 You can obtain these keys by
   - through a browser using a key server (e.g. keyserver.ubuntu.com),
   - manually using the `gpg --keyserver <url> --recv-keys <key>` command, or
-  - you can run the packaged `verify.py ... --import-keys` script to have it automatically retrieve unrecognized keys.
+  - you can run the packaged `verify.py --import-keys ...` script to have it automatically retrieve unrecognized keys.

 #### Usage

-This script attempts to download the checksum file (`SHA256SUMS`) and corresponding signature file `SHA256SUMS.asc` from http://www.umkoin.org and http://razor.umkoin.org.
+This script attempts to download the checksum file (`SHA256SUMS`) and corresponding signature file `SHA256SUMS.asc` from htts://www.umkoin.org and http://razor.umkoin.org.

 It first checks if the checksum file is valid based upon a plurality of signatures, and then downloads the release files specified in the checksum file, and checks if the